flashnoob/flashnoob/README.md

 <br>
 <br>
 Welcome to my GitHub!
 I'm Sachin Kotian, a Bsc in Information technology who's transitioning into Software Engineering.
-Through self-study.
-I am building a solid foundation in both frontend and backend technologies and languages.
+I am building a solid foundation in backend technologies  and languages.
 You can find me on tech twitter <a href = "https://twitter.com/imsachinKotian">imsachinKotian</a> where I'm currently enjoying  <a href="https://twitter.com/search?q=%23100DaysOfCode&src=hashtag_click">#100DaysOfCode</a> and <a href="https://edabit.com/challenges">Edabit</a> challenges.

 ### ✔️ I'm currently learning
-- Flutter
+- Socket.io
-- ReactJS
+- grpc
 - NestJS

 ### 👩‍💻 I'm working on